ibm-cloud-docs/account/iam-service-roles.md

 | Reader | As a reader, you can perform read-only actions such as monitor data through views and dashboards. |
 | Standard Member | As a member, you can configure views, dashboards and alerts, export data, search, filter, and view all data. |
 {: row-headers}
 {: caption="Table 46.
-Service roles - IBM Log Analysis with LogDNA" caption-side="top"}
+Service roles - IBM Log Analysis" caption-side="top"}
 {: #service-roles-table46}
 {: tab-title="Service roles"}
 {: tab-group="logdna"}